Central University of Kerala: Undergraduate programs

-The university offers a 6-semester BA program in International Relations, available at the Capital Center Campus in Thiruvananthapuram.
+The university offers an 8-semester BA (Hons.) program in International Relations, at its Capital Center Campus in Thiruvananthapuram.
 It is the only institution in Kerala offering this program.

 Academic year 2023-24 onwards, the university also began a four-year Integrated Teacher Education Program (ITEP), which includes BA-B.Ed., BSc-B.Ed., and BCom-B.Ed.
 The ITEP consists of eight semesters, covering field-based experiences, teaching practice, and internships.
 The program includes general studies such as Mathematics, Science, Social Sciences, Humanities, and Commerce, along with professional studies in education, curriculum, and teaching methods.

+CUK has unveiled three dynamic four-year honors program for the 2025-26 academic session.
+The courses -- BSc (Hons) Biology with Research, BCom (Hons) Financial Analytics and BCA (Hons) -- are aimed to equip students with specialized skills for emerging global opportunities and dynamic market environment.

 Postgraduate programs

 The duration of the postgraduate programme is 4 semesters.
 Each semester has a duration of 16–18 weeks, with 5 working days and 30 instructional hours per week.

 The programmes are organised under Choice Based Credit and Semester (CBCS) pattern.
 Students are offered two types of courses: